lowfill/libform_utils/README.txt

 libform_utils
 =============

-This is a Elgg plugin that adds a battery of improvements to form related views.
+This is a Elgg plugin that adds some improvements to form related views, specifically

   - aditional fields
   - validation framework